ghc-proposals/ghc-proposals/proposals/0020-no-type-in-type.rst

       going against the three-release policy.)
 Users can re-enable ``-XStarIsType`` after ``-XTypeOperators`` is enabled if they wish.

-This alternative is however problematic.
+This alternative is problematic.
 It's intended to help migration, but implementation evidence shows it causes more trouble.

-For example code using generics (and therefore ``-XTypeOperators``) often enough define helper newtypes where ``ConstraintKinds`` is needed, with the clause it will be broken:
+If we consider ``-XTypeOperators`` as the only enabled extension, then 4.f will indeed help migration, but there are a lot of code in the wild also enabling ``-XKindSignatures`` where the clause changes semantics.

 ::